Linkedin: james alan cobban

 office software, editing newsletter.

-and non-profit organizations.
+- Web development and consulting for non-profit organizations.

 Java, J2EE, C++, SQL, JSP, Servlets, Tomcat, Apache, Windows, Linux